 If that sounds like you, keep reading.

-To illustrate the steps involved in building your courses homepage, we've created an example we're calling Teachabrand—a made-up brand consulting business.
-Using this example, we'll show you how an established brand should set up a courses homepage.
+To illustrate the steps involved in building your homepage, we’ve created an example we’re calling Teachabrand—a made-up brand consulting business.
+Using this example, we’ll show you how an established brand should set up a homepage.

 Let’s assume the creators of Teachabrand already created a main brand website (teachabrand.com).
 They hired website designers and developers to build it for them, and it’s the page with which most of their audience are already familiar.
 The Teachabrand team wants their consulting work to remain the focus of their website.
 So, instead of confusing their consulting clients by creating another website, they set up a custom subdomain: courses.teachabrand.com.
 Here, they can host the online courses portion of their business.